 Google has rebranded Android Wear — its operating system for wearable devices and smartwatches — to Wear OS, complete with a new logo.
-Judging by the company’s press release, Google hopes removing the Android name will help people better understand watches with Wear OS don’t just work with Android-based devices, and that they will work with iOS devices too.
+The hope is that by removing the Android name, people won’t think the smartwatch operating system isn’t just tied to Android phones, but it can work with iPhones as well.

-However, it seems many people are already aware of this.
-According to Google’s own data, one in three new Wear OS watches also connected to an iPhone in 2017.
-It says the name change, “better reflects our technology, vision, and most important of all — the people who wear our watches.”
+But it looks like many people are already aware of this.
+According to Google’s own data, one in three new Wear OS watches connected to an iPhone in 2017.
+Regardless, Google said the name change “better reflects our technology, vision, and most important of all — the people who wear our watches.”
 How does Wear OS differ from Android Wear at the moment?
-Outside of the name change and the new logo, it doesn’t.
-There are no new features or alterations to the software at the moment.
+Not by a lot so far.
+At Google I/O 2018, Google expanded on more of the features it will continue to gradually roll out.

 New name, new look

 The change in name has been accompanied with a brand new look that moves away from the Android look, and heavily toward Google’s branding.
 The new Wear OS is big, bright, and instantly familiar to anyone who’s seen Google’s own Material design.

 For iOS users, the companion app now includes Google Fit.
 Those with an iPhone can now see their stats from Google Fit as soon as they open the Wear OS app.
 It will list a summary of your activity such as steps, calories, and miles.
 By tapping on the section, you can see your stats throughout the week and for the previous month as well.